Association Between Coffee Consumption and Gastroesophageal Reflux Disease (GERD): A Cross-Sectional Analysis

 Abstract

-Conclusion: There is a significant correlation between coffee consumption and Gastroesophageal reflux disease (GERD) in people aged 18 – 65 years old that live in Jakarta.
+Conclusion: There is a significant association between coffee consumption and the incidence of gastroesophageal reflux disease (GERD) among Jakarta residents aged 18 to 65 years.

 Keywords